 IN CONCLUSION

 That’s it for part 1 of the jaguar series.
 Even though the jaguar was reduced to its essential elements, I think it turned out extremely well.
-It is very easy to tell that the artwork depicts a jaguar.
+It is very easy to tell that the artwork depicts a jaguar, and the step are basic.
 I really do hope that you’ll try this and be ready for part 2.
 Part 2, which will be my next blog, builds upon the artwork from this blog.

 Before I go I’ll answer a couple of common questions I get.
 The artwork was burned on birch plywood.
 It measures 4 ¾ x 6 ¾ inches (12.1 x 17.1 cm) and took me 2 ½ hours to create.